-Georgia's Competitiveness discussed in the ISET Economist Blog.
+Georgia's Competitiveness is discussed in the ISET Economist Blog.